When all you have in your toolbox is a hammer, everything starts to look like a nail.

 The guys who dare people to “try me.”
 The ones who make sure anyone and everyone know they own guns (and often the same guys who push hard on open carry “because muh rights”).

-Not only are those not the guys we want representing gun owners in general, they’re also not really the best ones to carry.
+Not only are those not the guys we want representing gun owners in general, but they’re also not really the best ones to carry.

 Now, before we wander off into the weeds of Second Amendment rights and How Dare You, let’s leave it at this: carrying a gun for self-defense is an enormous responsibility and should be taken seriously.